GeorgieWeaver/GeorgieWeaver.github.io/cv.md

 -	Research Placement = 68: working with an academic tutor to analyse the geographical distribution of Woolworth stores, using heavy amounts of data and spatial analysis.

--	Dissertation = 67: 10,000-word project, creating a geodemographic index to spatially analyse football supporters in London, involving heavy data collection and modification.
+-	Dissertation = 67: 10,000 word project, creating a geodemographic index to spatially analyse football supporters in London, involving heavy data collection and modification.
 Read [here](https://github.com/GeorgieWeaver/Undergraduate-Dissertation/blob/master/Undergraduate%20Dissertation.pdf)

 2000 – 2014, A Levels, Bromley High School